Generated at: 2026-07-01 04:01:13

 We decided to implement the solution after verifying its various capabilities, such as the wealth of information available and the ability to conduct detailed analysis of companies we are currently approaching.

-Furthermore, the "Story" feature allows us to categorize companies from various perspectives, such as "companies expanding overseas," "companies with fiscal year-ends in March/June," "companies with increasing expense reports," and "companies with growing profits."
+Furthermore, the "Story" feature allows us to categorize companies from various perspectives, such as "companies expanding overseas," "companies with fiscal year-ends in March/June," "companies with increasing expense reports," or "companies with growing profits."
 I see great potential in being able to send optimal outreach emails tailored to the specific characteristics of each company based on these classifications.

 Yamazaki